refinajs/refina/docs/guide/essentials/lowlevel.md

 But there are still some situations in which you need to render elements manually.

-Also the components provided by component libraries are implemented using low-level rendering functions which render intrinsic HTML/SVG elements.
+Also, the components provided by component libraries are implemented using low-level rendering functions which render intrinsic HTML/SVG elements.

 :::info